• Skip to main content

 Classic Oven Roasted Ham

-I'm here to say I love a big family dinner with a baked ham as the main dish.
+I'm here to say I love a big family dinner with a honey roast ham as the main dish.
 It's salty and juicy, goes with just about any side dish, and makes for some of my favorite leftovers.

 Roast ham is super economical, and a 7- to 10-pound cooked ham can feed 12 to 18 people, with plenty of tasty leftovers.